WayneDW/WayneDW.github.io/_posts/2021-10-01-Hamiltonian.md

   - Hamiltonian Monte Caro
 ---

-Hamiltonian Monte Carlo [Nea11] (HMC) is a popular Markov chain Monte Carlo (MCMC) algorithm to simulate from a probability distribution and are generally believed to be faster than the Metropolis Hasting algorithms [MRRT53] and Langevin dynamics.
+Hamiltonian Monte Carlo [Nea11] (HMC) is a popular Markov chain Monte Carlo (MCMC) algorithm to simulate from a probability distribution and is believed to be faster than the Metropolis Hasting algorithm [MRRT53] and Langevin dynamics.
 However, the convergence properties are far less understood compared to its empirical successes.

 In this blog, I will introduce a paper called Optimal Convergence Rate of Hamiltonian Monte Carlo for Strongly Logconcave Distributions [CV19].

 ## Hamiltonian Dynamics